-- There remains a high degree of uncertainty about the sustainability of current funding for local government activity.
-However, the Council has determined that this uncertainty is not sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Group Account boundaries have been estimated using the criteria associated with the Code of Practice.
+- Group Account boundaries have been estimated using the criteria associated with the Code of Practice.
 The Council has recognised the significant interest in Achieving for Children (AfC) CIC which it jointly owns with the London Borough of Richmond Upon Thames and the Royal Borough of Windsor and Maidenhead.
 From the Council's perspective, AfC is considered to be a Joint Venture which is consolidated into the Council's Group Accounts using the equity method. - As with previous years the Council has not consolidated into Group Accounts its interest in Kingston Theatre LLP on the grounds that they do not have a material effect on the overall financial statements and therefore their inclusion would not provide any further benefit to the users of the Statement of Accounts.
-The Council's shareholding in Kingston Theatre LLP is recognised as an investment within the accounts and measured at Fair Value.
-The Council's share of any profits or losses made by the LLP has been recognised through the Council's CIES. - The South London Waste Partnership (SLWP), is a joint operation with three other boroughs and is not included for consideration in being part of the Group Accounts.
+The Council's shareholding in Kingston Theatre

+- LLP is recognised as an investment within the accounts and measured at Fair Value.
+The Council's share of any profits or losses made by the LLP has been recognised through the Council's CIES. - Similarly, the level of activity within the new joint venture Cambridge Road (RBK) LLP and Kingston Upon Thames Ltd is not considered material, and will not be consolidated into the Council's group accounts until it reaches a material level, which is expected to occur from 2021/22 onwards. - The South London Waste Partnership (SLWP), is a joint operation with three other boroughs and is not included for consideration in being part of the Group Accounts.
 It is merely a cost sharing arrangement where there is no intention to make profit.
 The entity does not trade but instead collects cost from the waste activities for the four boroughs which are paid for proportionately, similar to a levying arrangement.
 The proportionate cost of the entity is shown in the Council's single entity accounts.
 The SLWP also does not have any Long Term Assets on its Balance Sheet.

-- Accruals Materiality.
-As per the Code, these accounts have been prepared under the accounting concept of materiality.
-Specifically the Authority has stipulated a de minimis level for accruals set at £20k for revenue and capital accruals.
-There is a caveat where not making an accrual below the de minimis threshold would have a material effect to the service e.g. schools. - In line with accepted practice, the Council has recognised Community, Voluntary Controlled and Foundation Schools on the Council's balance sheet.
+In line with accepted practice, the Council has recognised Community, Voluntary Controlled and Foundation Schools on the Council's balance sheet.
 Individual assessments are made on a case by case basis for Voluntary Aided Schools and in practice this has led to the recognition of 4 such schools, whilst Free and Academy Schools remain excluded from the balance sheet